Founder and Director since 2011

 With various youth orchestras, bands and choirs he has directed, Keith has extensive touring experience throughout many parts of the world including Europe, North America, Australia and Africa.
 He has been the director of several major festivals and was Artistic Director for visit of the Queen to Dudley in 1994.
 He has led workshops in the UK and North America and was the keynote speaker at the Australian Music Educators National Conference in Canberra in 2005.
 Keith was Community Cultural Engagement Producer for the Birmingham leg of the Olympic Torch Relay in 2012 and was also recently the UK Manager for a European Erasmus+ project which explored Sustainable Projects of the Third Sector.

 He has been closely associated with several national music organisations, including Music for Youth and as an executive committee member on the Music Education Council.
 He was a senior trustee and Company Secretary of the National Association of Youth Orchestras and is a founding director of Young Orchestras Community Interest Company.
-Working with young people from across Europe he has been the Course Director of the annual European Youth Music Week since 2005.
+Working with young people from across Europe he has been the Course Director of the annual European Youth Music Week from 2005 until 2021, when he became the EYMW Alumni Coordinator.

 Between 2004 and 2006 he was Project Director of ’Ballet Changed My Life; Ballet Hoo!’.
 This was a unique and highly successful large-scale project working with four local authorities and Birmingham Royal Ballet to use the concepts of ballet and personal development to transform the lives of disadvantaged teenagers from across the West Midlands.
 The success of the project was seen by over 4.5 million viewers on Channel 4.
 Out of that experience he was, and remains, the founding Chief Executive of the Leaps & Bounds Trust which strives to further the above concepts for new tranches of at-risk young people and has since delivered eight highly successful regional projects, one of which, ‘Wrosne,’ was a semi-finalist in the National Lottery Awards.